-EnChroma is a Berkeley, California company that emerged out of an NIH SBIR grant designed to study the feasibility of enhancing color vision in humans, particularly the color blind.
-Comprising researchers, engineers, and tech experts as well as an advisory board of world-renowned vision scientists, EnChroma hopes to impact the lives of the estimated 300 million people worldwide who have color vision deficiency and, in fact, anyone desiring Better Color Vision ™.
-EnChroma is dedicated to developing a robust line of innovative eyewear products with cutting-edge optical technology for men, women and children.
+EnChroma is a Berkeley, California company that emerged from an National Institutes of Health SBIR grant designed to study the feasibility of enhancing color vision in humans, particularly the color blind.
+Comprising researchers, engineers, and technology experts as well as an advisory board of vision scientists, EnChroma hopes to impact the lives of the estimated 300 million people worldwide who have color vision deficiency.
+EnChroma is dedicated to developing innovative eyewear products with cutting-edge optical technology for men, women and children.

 Don McPherson, Ph.D.

 Don McPherson received a Ph.D. in Glass Science from Alfred University, 1988.
 He has also served as President of Bay Glass Research, Inc., V.P.
 R&D Vetrazzo, Inc., Founder & CEO Counter Production, LLC.
 Dr. McPherson is the recipient of 5 NEI, NIH and National Cancer Institute grants, author of 6 patents, and 14 scientific papers.